 - AC-TYPES MIB: lists the known types defined by the complete product series.
-This is referred to by the sysObjectID object in the MIB-II. - The AcBoard MIB includes the following group: acTrap acSysInterfaceStatusTable: supports the networking multiple interfaces feature status.
-This table reflects all the device's active interfaces.
-The lines indices consist of both the Entry Index and the Type Index.
-The table contains the following columns:
+This is referred to by the sysObjectID object in the MIB-II. - The AcBoard MIB includes the following group: acTrap

 Each proprietary MIB contains a Configuration subtree for configuring the related parameters.
 In some, there also are Status and Action subtrees.